PragmaticFlow/NBomber.Docs/docs/cluster/run-cluster-cli.md

 ```

 Here we spin up three NBomber processes and pass the required cluster arguments:
 - **--cluster-id** - a virtual cluster id that cluster members use to discover each other.
-It lets you run multiple clusters in parallel on the same broker without members colliding.
+Usually `default` is fine — it only needs to be unique per concurrent cluster session if multiple sessions share the same NATS instance.
+See [Message Broker](overview#message-broker) for details.
 - **--cluster-agents-count** - the number of Agents that must join the cluster (with the specified `cluster-id`) before the test starts.
 In this case, the cluster will consist of 2 Agents.
 We don't specify the number of Coordinators since there is always exactly 1.
 So the total cluster size is 3 members: 1 Coordinator + 2 Agents.
 - **--cluster-nats-url** - the URL of the NATS message broker.
 In our example, we use `localhost` since we host NATS on the local machine using `docker-compose`.
 You can find more info about NATS connection strings [here](https://docs.nats.io/using-nats/developer/connecting).